 In order to help credit students as they begin developing their thesis topics, we have created several course concentrations.
 These concentrations allow students to focus their degree on areas of interest to them.
-Concentrations are also available for our certificate programs.

 Courses in each of these concentrations will be offered during our three 12-week semesters each year.